pebblecode/pebble-handbook/great-people/people/designer-role-profiles.md

 - Thought leadership
 - Business development
 - Leads client set-piece e.g. workshops
-- 1 of a kind
+- One of a kind